Home » Home Safety » Fire Alarm Keeps Going Off? Here’s What To Do

 • Interference from airborne chemical compounds, like those released from wet paint.

-Keep getting false alarms?
-Jump below for an in-depth exploration of the causes of excessive false alarms.
+Keep getting false alarms, but not sure why?
+Jump below for an in-depth exploration of the causes behind false alarms.

 If there’s clearly no smoke, a smoke detector chirping or flashing red is a sign of a false alarm.